aceblockID/aceblock-login-npm-template/README.md

         }
     ```

-12. Add token verification to the rest of the api calls that need to be protected by adding “verifyIdToken” to call as here:
+12. To protect endpoints add token verification to the rest of the api calls that need to be protected by adding “verifyIdToken” to call as here:

-    Add code to app.js:
+    Add code to server.js:
     ```JS
-        app.get('/user', verifyIdToken, (req, res) => {
+        app.get('/stats', verifyIdToken, (req, res) => {
-        res.render('user');
+        res.render('stats');
         });
     ```

 13. Add log off functionality by setting idToken cookie value to some new value or maxAge to -1 which means that cookie gets deleted (or both):

-    Add code to app.js:
+    Add code to server.js:
     ```JS
         // Log off functionality
         app.get('/logoff', (req, res) => {